kyleboas/tacticsjournal.com/_posts/2025/01/2025-01-30-injuries-are-an-excuse-now.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2025/01/29/Image-29Jan2025_20:37:01.png"
 ---

-The look of tiredness in the faces of the players has left me uninspired for many weeks.
+The look of tiredness on the faces of the players has left me uninspired for many weeks.
 The opponent we face each week is not the other team; it is the schedule and those who make it.
-Do we want to make football become a game of sacrifices?
+Do we want to make football a game of sacrifices?

 <!---more--->